moritz-john/kmk-config-klor/README.md

 - Haptic feedback
 - Pixart Paw3204 trackball

-other:
-- Encoder is working on the left side

 ___
 ## Installation:
 Follow the [KMK firmware TL;DR Quick start guide](http://kmkfw.io/docs/Getting_Started/#tldr-quick-start-guide) or the steps bellow: